folaaramide/100-days-of-devops/day-43/docker-ports-mapping/README.md

 A reverse proxy for microservices

-A lightweight web server for static or containerized apps
+A lightweight web server for static or containerised apps

 A secure gateway mapped to custom host ports